We each experience a unique mixture of planetary cycles and transits throughout a lifetime.

 Lastly, of the Air signs is Aquarius.
 Saturn is essentially the traditional ruler of Aquarius, and this tends to be a fun and exciting placement that brings issues of freedom and conventional vs. traditional.

-Saturn in Water Signs (Cancer, Scorpio, and Pisces)
+Saturn in the Water Signs

 The Water signs are known as the emotional, intuitive, and psychically sensitive ones.
 A Saturn return in Cancer, Scorpio, or Pisces triggers themes of emotional maturity and not getting stuck in fear.

-Since Saturn is considered in its detriment in Cancer, it may manifest through the emotional heaviness and learning how to build better boundaries.
+Since Saturn is considered in its detriment in Cancer, it may manifest through emotional heaviness and learning how to build better boundaries.

 A Saturn return in Scorpio marks a dynamic psychological and spiritual rebirth through transforming your lifestyle and facing your shadows.
 Lastly, a Saturn return in Pisces could have you questioning your path, philosophies, and beliefs and how you can live out your dreams.

-How To Plan For & Survive Your Saturn Return
+How to Plan For & Survive Your Saturn Return

 Letting go of bitterness and positive thinking is the first step to planning and surviving your Saturn return.
 You can also start by getting on top of things and reorganizing your life.
 The path becomes smoother when you cultivate responsibility, pay attention, and establish better habits to process your environment.